 Got: you

-You might see the values in a different order, it depends on your system!
+You might see the values in another order; it depends on your system.
 This is what makes concurrency interesting as well as difficult.
-If you play around with thread::sleep, giving it different values in the different threads, each run will be more non-deterministic and create different output each time.
+If you experiment with thread::sleep, giving it various values in the different threads, each run will be more non-deterministic and create different output each time.

-Now that we’ve seen how channels work, let’s look at a different method of concurrency.
+Now that we’ve looked at how channels work, let’s look at a different method of concurrency.

 Shared State Concurrency

-Message passing is a fine way of dealing with concurrency, but it’s not the only one.
-Consider this slogan again:
+Message passing is a fine way of handling concurrency, but it’s not the only one.
+Consider this part of the slogan from the Go language documentation again: “communicate by sharing memory.”

-Do not communicate by sharing memory; instead, share memory by communicating.
+What would communicating by sharing memory look like?
+In addition, why would message passing enthusiasts not use it and do the opposite instead?

-What would “communicate by sharing memory” look like?
-And moreover, why would message passing enthusiasts choose not to use it and do the opposite instead?
+In a way, channels in any programming language are similar to single ownership, because once you transfer a value down a channel, you should no longer use that value.
+Shared memory concurrency is like multiple ownership: multiple threads can access the same memory location at the same time.
+As you saw in Chapter 15 where smart pointers made multiple ownership possible, multiple ownership can add additional complexity because these different owners need managing.

-In a way, channels in any programming language are sort of like single ownership, because once you transfer a value down a channel, you shouldn’t use that value any longer.
-Shared memory concurrency is sort of like multiple ownership: multiple threads can access the same memory location at the same time.
-As we saw in Chapter 15 where multiple ownership was made possible by smart pointers, multiple ownership can add additional complexity because these different owners need managing.
+prod: confirm xref

-Rust’s type system and ownership rules assist a lot in getting this management correct, though.
-For an example, let’s look at one of the more common concurrency primitives for shared memory: mutexes.
+Rust’s type system and ownership rules greatly assist in getting this management correct.
+For an example, let’s look at mutexes, one of the more common concurrency primitives for shared memory.

 Mutexes Allow Access to Data from One Thread at a Time

-A mutex is a concurrency primitive for sharing memory.
-It’s short for “mutual exclusion”, as in, it only allows one thread to access some data at any given time.
-In order to access the data in a mutex, a thread must first signal that it wants access by asking to acquire the mutex’s lock.
-The lock is a data structure that’s part of the mutex that keeps track of who currently has exclusive access to the data.
-We therefore describe the mutex as guarding the data it holds via the locking system.
+A mutex is an abbreviation for “mutual exclusion,” as in, it only allows one thread to access some data at any given time.
+To access the data in a mutex, a thread must first signal that it wants access by asking to acquire the mutex’s lock.
+The lock is a data structure that is part of the mutex that keeps track of who currently has exclusive access to the data.
+Therefore, we describe the mutex as guarding the data it holds via the locking system.

-Mutexes have a reputation for being hard to use because there are some rules you have to remember:
+Mutexes have a reputation for being difficult to use because you have to remember two rules:

 You must attempt to acquire the lock before using the data.

-Once you’re done with the data that’s guarded by the mutex, you must unlock the data so other threads can acquire the lock.
+When you’re done with the data that the mutex guards, you must unlock the data so other threads can acquire the lock.

 For a real-world metaphor of a mutex, imagine a panel discussion at a conference with only one microphone.
-Before a panelist may speak, they have to ask or signal that they would like to use the microphone.
-Once they get the microphone, they may talk for as long as they would like, then hand the microphone to the next panelist who requests to speak.
+Before a panelist can speak, they have to ask or signal that they want to use the microphone.
+When they get the microphone, they can talk for as long as they want to and then hand the microphone to the next panelist who requests to speak.
 If a panelist forgets to hand the microphone off when they’re finished with it, no one else is able to speak.
-If management of the shared microphone goes wrong, the panel would not work as planned!
+If management of the shared microphone goes wrong, the panel wouldn’t work as planned!

-Management of mutexes can be incredibly tricky to get right, and that’s why so many people are enthusiastic about channels.
+Management of mutexes can be incredibly tricky to get right, which is why so many people are enthusiastic about channels.
 However, thanks to Rust’s type system and ownership rules, we can’t get locking and unlocking wrong.

 The API of Mutex<T>

-Let’s start simply with an example of using a mutex in a single-threaded context, shown in Listing 16-12:
+As an example of how to use a mutex, let’s start by using a mutex in a single-threaded context, as shown in Listing 16-12:

-Filename: src/main.rs
+src/main.rs

 use std::sync::Mutex;